sanjayreddyg/spurt-commerce/README.md

 ```

 ## Imagemagick Installation
-* You can install Imagemagick With the following commands.
+* We can install Imagemagick with the following commands;
 ```
 sudo apt update
 ```